joshbegley/nyt-latest/previous.md

 https://nytimes.com/2025/09/04/world/asia/punjab-india-floods-crops.html

 **Mets to call up pitching prospect Brandon Sproat for MLB debut: Source**\
-`The New York Mets’ recent trend of calling up top pitching prospects to help during the stretch run is set to continue.`\
+`The right-hander is slated to pitch Sunday as the the Mets continue leaning on top pitching prospects to help during the stretch run.`\
 https://nytimes.com/athletic/6598364/2025/09/04/mets-prospect-brandon-sproat-mlb-debut/

 **6 Books We Loved This Week**\